-A total of 10,236 drivers were observed.
-Of those, 496 were using hand-held cellular phones.
-When weighted by VMT, the study found that 4.6 \pm 2.3 percent of drivers in Minnesota were using a hand-held cellular phone at any given moment during daylight hours.
-This rate is the same as last year's rate of 4.7 \pm 1.7.
+A total of 9,976 and 9,542 drivers were observed in the two survey waves respectively.
+Of those, 568 and 433 were using hand-held cellular phones.
+When weighted by VMT, the study found that $5.8 \pm 2.4$ and $5.6 \pm 3.1$ percent of drivers in Minnesota were using a hand-held cellular phone at any given moment during daylight hours.
+These rates are higher than what has been found in previous surveys in Minnesota.

-Driver hand-held cellular phone use for intersections $(4.5 \pm 3.1 \text{ percent})$ was slightly lower than the rate of use at exit ramps $(4.9 \pm 1.8 \text{ percent})$.
+Driver hand-held cellular phone use for intersections (5.9 and 6.1 percent) was higher than the rates of use at exit ramps (5.5 and 4.4 percent).
 Table 1 shows hand-held cellular phone use rates by the eight strata utilized in the sampling design.
-Note that because of the small number of cell phone users, these rates have high variances and should be interpreted with caution.